The blueberry has always been a sweet companion with breakfast. It’s a union we all appreciate, without a doubt.

 These plump little berries have found their way into many popular foods of the morning hours.
 They’re scattered in doughnuts and bagels, plopped on top of pancakes, and mixed into oat bars and cereal.

 But do you want to know what I love the most?
-What treat I’m obsessed with the most?
+What treat I’m obsessed with?

 A classic blueberry muffin.